aspeer05/streaming-03-rabbitmq/README.md

 Each of the version 2 programs include an error as well.

 1. Find the error and fix it.
+(Done)
-1. Compare the structure of the version 2 files.
+2. Compare the structure of the version 2 files.
+(Done)
-1. Modify the docstrings on all your files.
+3. Modify the docstrings on all your files.
+(Done)
-1. Include your name and the date.
+4. Include your name and the date.
+(Done)
-1. Imports always go at the top, just after the file docstring.
+5. Imports always go at the top, just after the file docstring.
-1. Imports should be one per line - why?
+6. Imports should be one per line - why?
+(For readability)
-1. Then, define your functions.
+7. Then, define your functions.
-1. Functions are reuable logic blocks.
+8. Functions are reuable logic blocks.
-1. Everything the function needs comes in through the arguments.
+9. Everything the function needs comes in through the arguments.
-1. A function may - or may not - return a value.
+10. A function may - or may not - return a value.
-1. When we open a connection, we should close the connection.
+11. When we open a connection, we should close the connection.
-1. Which of the 4 files will always close() the connection?
+12. Which of the 4 files will always close() the connection? (v2_listen_for_messages.py)
-1. Search GitHub for if __name__ == "__main__":
+13. Search GitHub for if __name__ == "__main__":
-1. How many hits did you get?
+14. How many hits did you get? over 40M code results
-1. Learn and understand this common Python idiom.
+15. Learn and understand this common Python idiom.
+(Done)

 ## Reference